shenlab-sinai/ngsplot/example/README.txt

 accepted.
 You can even mix heterogeneous symbols/IDs.
 An example is given in "example.gene.list.txt".

+========Extract alternative spliced regions from Cufflinks results:========

+Cufflinks must have been run with cuffmerge and cuffcompare to generate a full set of *.diff files and a GTF file representing the assembled transcripts.
+Make sure all files are under the same folder, then issue a command like:

+alt_reg_cufflinks mycuff.gtf res_output

+it will generate a bunch of files which contain information such as the genomic coordinates of alternatively spliced exons, TSS.
+The BED files can then be used in ngs.plot to investigate epigenomic changes.
+A toy example is given in "cufflinks_eg" folder.

 For more details of the usage, please visit project website: